tinode/chat/docs/API.md

 Topic `fnd` is read-only. `{pub}` messages to `fnd` are rejected.

-(The following functionality is not implemented yet) When a new user registers with tags matching the given query, the `fnd` topic will receive `{pres}` notification for the new user.
+_CURRENTLY UNSUPPORTED_ When a new user registers with tags matching the given query, the `fnd` topic will receive `{pres}` notification for the new user.

 [Plugins](../pbx) support `Find` service which can be used to replace default search with a custom one.

 #### Query Language

 Tinode query language is used to define search queries for finding users and topics.
-The query is a string containing tags separated by spaces or commas.
-Tags are strings - individual query terms which are matched against user's or topic's tags.
-The tags can be written in an RTL language but the query as a whole is parsed left to right.
+The query is a string containing atomic terms separated by spaces or commas.
+The individual query terms are matched against user's or topic's tags.
+The individual terms may be written in an RTL language but the query as a whole is parsed left to right.
 Spaces are treated as the `AND` operator, commas (as well as commas preceded and/or followed by a space) as the `OR` operator.
 The order of operators is ignored: all `AND` tags are grouped together, all `OR` tags are grouped together. `OR` takes precedence over `AND`: if a tag is preceded of followed by a comma, it's an `OR` tag, otherwise an `AND`.
-For example, `a AND b OR c` is rewritten as `(b OR c) AND a`.
+For example, `aaa bbb, ccc` (`aaa AND bbb OR ccc`) is interpreted as `(bbb OR ccc) AND aaa`.

-Tags containing spaces or commas must be enclosed in double quotes (`"`, `\u0022`): i.e. `"abc, def"` is treated as a single token `abc, def`.
-Tags must start with a Unicode letter or digit.
-Tags must not contain the double quote (`"`, `\u0022`).
+Query terms containing spaces must convert spaces to underscores ` ` -> `_`.

 **Some examples:**
 * `flowers`: find topics or users which contain tag `flowers`.